alphadadajuju/TEDdet/README.md

 # TEDdet
-This repository will contain codes for the article "Temporal Feature Exchange and Difference Network for online real-time action detection".
-Codes will be released soon.
+The source codes of our IEEE publication "Temporal Feature Exchange and Difference Network for online real-time action detection" have been released.
+This current commit does not include pretrained models nor our trained models, which will be released shortly.